Twrigh18/Purchasing-Portfolio-SQL/README.md

 ## What is the Total Number of Requisitions Overall ?
 <img width="914" alt="Requisitions were processed overall since 2018 " src="https://github.com/Twrigh18/Purchasing-Portfolio-SQL/assets/97319435/acd60545-7741-4800-9114-0ae196d9eb1e">

-In the entire purchasing department, 436971 requisitions have been created since 2018.
+In the entire purchasing department, **436971** requisitions have been created since 2018.
 That is a lot of requisitions.

 ## What is the Total Amounts of All Requisitions Overall?
 <img width="946" alt="Total amount of all the requisitions that were processed " src="https://github.com/Twrigh18/Purchasing-Portfolio-SQL/assets/97319435/0ac38ed0-d184-4ee1-a544-6c9cd3ec3e5b">

-The amount from all the requisitions adds up to a total of $4,219,119,102.87.
+The amount from all the requisitions adds up to a total of **$4,219,119,102.87**.
 So, all departments at ASU spent a total of around 4 billion dollars since the start of fiscal year 2018.

 ## How Many Requisitions Were Processed Under $25,000 ?
 <img width="1145" alt="Total Number of all Requisitions under $25,000 " src="https://github.com/Twrigh18/Purchasing-Portfolio-SQL/assets/97319435/b957d8a6-c014-4bda-b5ff-da7db745a189">

-All Departments submitted 421,945 requisitions that were under $25,000.
+All Departments submitted **421,945** requisitions that were under $25,000.
 These requisitions are easy in that they need less documentation so these can be processed very quickly.
 These take up most of the requisitions overall.

 ## What is The Total Amount of All Requisitions Under $25,000 ?
 <img width="802" alt="Total Amount of All Requisitions under $25,000" src="https://github.com/Twrigh18/Purchasing-Portfolio-SQL/assets/97319435/160911f7-8809-4f7e-aae6-5198af806eea">

-Departments spent around $638,388,640.23 on orders that are under $25,000.
+Departments spent around **$638,388,640.23** on orders that are under $25,000.

 ## How Many Requisitions were Processed Over $25,000 ?
 <img width="1184" alt="Total Number of all Requisitions over $25,000 " src="https://github.com/Twrigh18/Purchasing-Portfolio-SQL/assets/97319435/585e00be-ee23-4dd0-930a-d4c5ee20f32c">

-All Departments submitted 15,026 requisitions that were over $25,000.
+All Departments submitted **15,026** requisitions that were over $25,000.
 Do not let the small number fool you.
 These orders require more documentation, so these require us to wait for the department to reach back out for the required documentation.
 These even take longer if the requisitions use federal funding.
 These take longer to do.

 ## What Is the Total Amount of All Requisitions Over $25,000 ?
 <img width="803" alt="Total Amount of All Requisitions over $25,000" src="https://github.com/Twrigh18/Purchasing-Portfolio-SQL/assets/97319435/2bba05f4-3985-4b81-bcd8-1e5db309005a">

-Departments spent around $3,580,730,462.64 on orders that are over $25,000.
+Departments spent around **$3,580,730,462.64** on orders that are over $25,000.

 ## How Many Requisitions were Processed between $25,000 and $100,000 ?
 <img width="1166" alt="Total Amount of All Requisitions bwt" src="https://github.com/Twrigh18/Purchasing-Portfolio-SQL/assets/97319435/95cceeab-d3e6-4234-ae05-9a0f61ee2ebd">

-All Departments submitted 10902 requisitions that were between $25,000 and $100,000.
+All Departments submitted **10902** requisitions that were between $25,000 and $100,000.
 Strategic Partnerships always process these orders, and these are orders that we should always learn and get better at these.
 They require more documentation and waiting so these most of the time cannot be processed right away so there is a lot of waiting.
 These are the types of requisitions Strategic Partnerships always prioritizes.
 MRO teams sometimes do these amounts.
 The sourcing team never do this amount since they are over $100,000 and rarely construction team process these requisitions.

 ## How Many Requisitions were Processed Over $100,000 ?
 <img width="1172" alt="Total Number of all Requisitions over $100,000" src="https://github.com/Twrigh18/Purchasing-Portfolio-SQL/assets/97319435/e18d2920-c7fa-4920-a641-3fe83957782f">

-All Departments submitted 4,194 requisitions that were over $100,000.
+All Departments submitted **4,194** requisitions that were over $100,000.
 These requisitions require suppliers that have formal solicitations or have a sole source.
 Departments really have to check if an order is going to go over $100,000

 ## What Is the Total Amount of All Requisitions Over $100,000 ?
 <img width="790" alt="Total Amount of All Requisitions over $100,000" src="https://github.com/Twrigh18/Purchasing-Portfolio-SQL/assets/97319435/2d39745a-535d-418d-8be8-fcb0b764a266">

-Departments spent around $3,045,686,758.52 on orders that are over $100,000.
+Departments spent around **$3,045,686,758.52** on orders that are over $100,000.

 ## How Many Requisitions were Processed Over $1,000,000 ?
 <img width="1167" alt="Total Number of all Requisitions over $1,000,000 " src="https://github.com/Twrigh18/Purchasing-Portfolio-SQL/assets/97319435/570a5d30-63be-4a1d-807d-8d57f2976e87">

-All Departments submitted 379 requisitions that were over $1,000,000.
+All Departments submitted **379** requisitions that were over $1,000,000.
 These are treated as requisitions over $100,000.
 This is a lot of many so purchasing must be careful and not make any mistakes on these purchases.

 ## What Is the Total Amount of All Requisitions Over $1,000,000 ?
 <img width="788" alt="Total Amount of All Requisitions over $1,000,000" src="https://github.com/Twrigh18/Purchasing-Portfolio-SQL/assets/97319435/8e127586-8ef0-48fa-a323-f73c472a451b">

-Departments spent around $2,031,538,576.88 on orders that are over $1,000,000.
+Departments spent around **$2,031,538,576.88** on orders that are over $1,000,000.

 ## What is the Requisition Lowest Amount ?
 <img width="934" alt="Requisition Lowest Amount" src="https://github.com/Twrigh18/Purchasing-Portfolio-SQL/assets/97319435/43fd4497-c769-434d-8668-b2d05fc06ad1">

-The lowest amount on a requisition is -11.96 or around -$12 dollars.
+The lowest amount on a requisition is **-11.96** or around **-$12 dollars**.
 This means that the requisition had so many discounts to the point where the supplier gave back the department 12 dollars.

 ## What Kind of Requisition Is the Lowest Amount ?
 <img width="934" alt="Requisition Lowest Amount" src="https://github.com/Twrigh18/Purchasing-Portfolio-SQL/assets/97319435/79eddcf6-c3ea-4ed2-96c6-5f98c6cb4091">